 |Excavation Safety - Marking Utilities|

-Missouri One Call System, Inc. (MOCS), operating as a non-profit Missouri corporation per RSMo Chapter 319, facilitates the location of underground utilities.
-Its statewide toll-free telephone number, 1-800-DIG-RITE (344-7483), operates 24 hours a day, seven days a week.
+Missouri One Call System, Inc. (MOCS), operates as a non-profit Missouri corporation per RSMo Chapter 319.
+They facilitate the location of underground utilities.
+Their statewide toll-free telephone number, 1-800-DIG-RITE (344-7483), operates 24 hours a day, seven days a week.
 MOCS, established in 1986, provides statewide services to utilities and excavators to comply with the law.
 This law applies to any person excavating in the state of Missouri.